Educational Blog about Anesthesia, Intensive care and Pain management

 2. A good premedication (morphine sulphate, or midazolam) to prevent excitement and anxiety.

 3. In patients with cyanosis, measures are aimed at reducing the right to left shunt.
-Specific treatments of cyanotic attacks include:
+Specific treatments for cyanotic attacks include:

 a) Oxygen 100% to decrease PVR.